-The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s new memoir as well as his thoughtful, gripping talks.
+The absurdity and horror of three years as a hostage by Somali pirates is the theme of Michael Scott Moore’s latest book as well as his thoughtful, gripping talks.
 He’s an international speaker and bestselling author who can discuss the cognitive skills needed to change to your approach toward any problem — real human freedom, as articulated by Stoics, Christians, and Buddhists.

 A gang of pirates kidnapped Michael in 2012 during a reporting trip to Somalia.
 They held him in bush camps, prison houses, and for several months on a hijacked tuna longliner anchored off the Somali coast.
 He’s the only modern Western writer to experience life on a vessel captured by pirates, and he survived 977 days as a hostage — over two and a half years — with surprising reserves of Stoic detachment, which helped him find strength in rotten circumstances.

 Choose Your Misery: Inner Freedom as a Hostage, his signature talk, will teach audiences to adopt a liberating mindset and overcome what seem to be hopeless obstacles.
 Michael discusses the value of Stoicism, mindfulness, and even yoga to rise above cycles of hope and despair.Make Yourself Small, a security-related lecture, deals with powerful self-discipline.
 One goal of hostage-takers is to destroy a captive’s sense of humanity and self-respect, and in this talk Michael discusses ways to survive and resist — when to make yourself small, and when not to.